Otto Schwerdgeburth

-Otto Schwerdgeburth (5 March 1835, Weimar - 22 December 1866, Weimar) was a German painter and engraver who mainly painted historical subjects.
+Otto Schwerdgeburth (5 March 1835 – 22 December 1866) was a German painter and engraver who painted mainly historical subjects.

 Life

-Schwerdgeburth was born from the second marriage of Carl August Schwerdgeburth, a well-known engraver and painter.
+Schwerdgeburth was born in Weimar from the second marriage of Carl August Schwerdgeburth, a well-known engraver and painter.
 He was first a pupil of his father and later studied under Friedrich Preller.
 He then travelled to Belgium where from 1856 to 1860 he studied at the Antwerp Academy of Fine Arts.

 The Antwerp Academy played an important role in the Belgian historical painting movement.
 Schwerdgeburth became acquainted with leading artists of this school of painting such as Jan August Hendrik Leys, Jan Swerts and Godfried Guffens.
 He lived in Guffens' home for a while.